Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 On his website, he describes his package.
 Frank’s package is that he designs a single website at a time and does the entire project, start to finish, in four weeks.

-Which means his services page, kind of functions as a proposal.
+This means his services page kind of functions as a proposal.
 Because it explains:

 - what his package includes